Texas is one of the most veteran friendly states in America and offers many great veteran benefits in Texas.

 - Tax exemption letter for Texas veterans

-- The Folds of Honor Foundation has two types of scholarship programs for Texas Disabled Veterans: (1) The Children’s Fund Scholarship serves the dependents of disabled veterans rated at 90% or higher, in Kindergarten through 12th grade and (2) The Higher Education Scholarship the dependents of disabled veterans rated at 10% or higher for those seeking a first bachelor’s degree or a certification at a post-secondary institution.
+- The Folds of Honor Foundation has two scholarship programs for Texas disabled Veterans.
 Both types of the Folds of Honor scholarships are based on “unmet need” as determined by documentation submitted by the awardee and can be valued up to $5,000.
-VA Claims Insider is a 1-Star Friends of the Folds partner to enable these incredible scholarship programs for the dependents of Disabled Veterans.
+VA Claims Insider is a 1-Star Friends of the Folds partner to enable these incredible scholarship programs for the dependents of Disabled Veterans:

-- Freedom Hunters offers Texas Disabled Veterans outdoor adventures and hunting for military, veterans, and their families.
+- Freedom Hunters offers Texas Disabled Veterans outdoor adventures and hunting for military veterans and their families.

 - The Gratitude Initiative provides Disabled Veterans in Texas with educational support and college scholarships to the children and families of military service members, veterans, disabled veterans, and those killed in defense of our country, and they work with children and their parents around the globe and throughout the United States at NO COST to include online college & career counseling, test prep, and financial aid counseling through the GI College Success Academy.